spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-alternative-products-feature.md

-This document describes how to integrate the [Alternative Products](/docs/scos/user/features/{{site.version}}/alternative-products-feature-overview.html) into a Spryker project.
+This document describes how to integrate the [Alternative Products](/docs/scos/user/features/{{site.version}}/alternative-products-feature-overview.html) feature into a Spryker project.

 ## Install feature core